 There are countless options for kids’ video games, with more being uploaded for purchase on Smart Phones and tablet computers every single day.
 However, many of the available games do nothing to really engage your child’s mind and instead only provide a distraction from the real world.
 Kids will always play video games, but they don’t have to be mindless games with no real-life value.
-Video game makers have heard parents and are coming out with educational games.
+Video game makers have heard parents and are coming out with educational video games.
 Here are a few worthwhile options:

 National Geographic Challenge

 Available for the Wii, PS3 and Xbox 360, National Geographic Challenge takes kids on a journey through time and around the globe.
 Players can go it alone or compete with up to four others, answering questions to claim territories and outsmart other explorers.
 In the spirit of National Geographic, the game also includes 60 minutes of HD videos and awesome images.